-- Accounting: A systematic method of recording and reporting financial transactions. - Accounts payable: Money owed by a company to its creditors. - Accounts Receivable: The amount a company is owed by its clients. - Assets: The value of everything a company owns and uses to conduct its business. - Balance Sheet: A snapshot of a company's assets, liabilities and owner's equity at a given moment. - Bottom Line: The total amount a business has earned or lost at the end of a month. - Business: An organization that operates with the aim of making a profit. - Business to Business (B2B): A business that sells goods or services to another business. - Business to Consumer (B2C): A business that sells goods or services directly to the end - Capital: The money a business has in its accounts, assets and investments.
-The two main types of capital are debt and equity. - Cash Flow: The overall movement of funds through a business each month, including income and expenses. - Cash Flow Statement: A statement showing the money that entered and exited a business during a specific period of time. - Contract: A formal agreement to do work for pay. - Depreciation: The degrading value of an asset over time. - Expense: The costs that a business incurs through its operations. - Finance: The management and allocation of money and other assets. - Financial Report: A comprehensive account of a business' transactions and expenses. - Fixed Cost: A one-time expense. - Income Statement (Profit and Loss Statement): Shows the profitability of a business during a period of time. - Liabilities: The value of what a business owes to someone else. - Marketing: The process of promoting, selling and distributing a product or service. - Net Income/Profit: Revenues minus expenses. - Net Worth: The total value of a business. - Payback Period: The amount of time it takes to recover the initial investment of a business. - Profit Margin: The ratio of profit, divided by revenue, displayed as a percentage.
+- Accounting: A systematic method of recording and reporting financial transactions. - Accounts payable: Money owed by a company to its creditors. - Accounts Receivable: The amount a company is owed by its clients. - Assets: The value of everything a company owns and uses to conduct its business. - Balance Sheet: A snapshot of a company's assets, liabilities and owner's equity at a given moment. - Bottom Line: The total amount a business has earned or lost at the end of a month. - Business: An organization that operates with the aim of making a profit. - Business to Business (B2B): A business that sells goods or services to another business. - Business to Consumer (B2C): A business that sells goods or services directly to the end user. - Capital: The money a business has in its accounts, assets and investments.
+The two main types of capital are debt and equity. - Cash Flow: The overall movement of funds through a business each month, including income and expenses. - Cash Flow Statement: A statement showing the money that entered and exited a business during a specific period of time. - Contract: A formal agreement to do work for pay. - Depreciation: The degrading value of an asset over time. - Expense: The costs that a business incurs through its operations. - Finance: The management and allocation of money and other assets. - Financial Report: A comprehensive account of a business' transactions and expenses. - Fixed Cost: A one-time expense.

-- Return on Investment (ROI): The amount of money a business gets as return from an investment. - Revenue: The total amount of income before expenses are subtracted. - Sales Prospect: A potential customer. - Supplier: A provider of supplies to a business. - Target Market: A specific group of customers at which a company's products and services are aimed. - Valuation: An estimate of the overall worth of the business. - Variable Cost: Expenses that change in proportion to the activity of a business. - Working Capital: Calculated as current assets minus current liabilities. - Business Transactions: There are three types of business transactions.
-These are: - Simple Transactions Usually a single transaction between a vendor and a customer.
-For example: Buying a cup of coffee. - Complex Transactions These transactions go through a number of events before they can be completed.
-For example: Buying a house. - Ongoing transactions These transactions usually require a contract.
-For example: Contract with a vendor.
+- Income Statement (Profit and Loss Statement): Shows the profitability of a business during a period of time. - Liabilities: The value of what a business owes to someone else. - Marketing: The process of promoting, selling and distributing a product or service. - Net Income/Profit: Revenues minus expenses. - Net Worth: The total value of a business. - Payback Period: The amount of time it takes to recover the initial investment of a business. - Profit Margin: The ratio of profit, divided by revenue, displayed as a percentage. - Return on Investment (ROI): The amount of money a business gets as return from an investment. - Revenue: The total amount of income before expenses are subtracted. - Sales Prospect: A potential customer. - Supplier: A provider of supplies to a business. - Target Market: A specific group of customers at which a company's products and services are aimed. - Valuation: An estimate of the overall worth of the business. - Variable Cost: Expenses that change in proportion to the activity of a business. - Working Capital: Calculated as current assets minus current liabilities.